vmware-archive/dispatch/README.md

 ## Documentation

-> **NOTE**: The links below refer to an old verion of dispatch and may not be accurrate.

-Checkout the detailed [documentation](https://vmware.github.io/dispatch) including a [quickstart guide](https://vmware.github.io/dispatch/documentation/guides/quickstart).
+Checkout the detailed [documentation](https://vmware.github.io/dispatch) including a [quickstart guide](https://vmware.github.io/dispatch/documentation/front/quickstart).

 ## Architecture

+> **NOTE**: The information in this section is specific to the knative branch of Dispatch.
+Equivalent documentation for Dispatch Solo can be found on [the `solo` branch](https://github.com/vmware/dispatch/tree/solo#architecture).

 The diagram below illustrates the different components which make up the Dispatch project:

 ![initial dispatch architecture diagram](docs/_specs/dispatch-v2-architecture.png "Initial Architecture")

 ## Installation

+> **NOTE**: The information in this section is specific to the knative branch of Dispatch.
+Equivalent documentation for Dispatch Solo can be found on [the `solo` branch](https://github.com/vmware/dispatch/tree/solo#installation).

 ### Prerequisites